 A 2D side scrolling puzzle/platformer where you cut, copy, and paste blocks to make it through the levels.

-The levels for this game were made using a custom ImGui editor.
+I designed the levels for this game using a custom ImGui editor.

 The First Steps

 During the development of C.C.P.
 I worked on creating the first two levels of the game.
 This meant that I had the important task of teaching the player the basic mechanics of the game.

 I started with the teaching of basic movement as seen in the photo to the left.
 I finished the first level by rewarding the player and their new traversal skills with the first of their three power-ups.